YankeeSoccerNut/MeterMiser/readme.md

 * Persistent storage of collected data for analysis and actionable insights
 * Mobile first design to leverage the small business owners most powerful tool -- the smart phone
 * Dynamic and interactive charts to quickly identify trends and compare locations
+* Ability to take action (adjust/turn off) on the thermostat

 ##Github Link:
 [MeterMiser]()

 ##Team Members & Roles:
 **Click on each member's name to see their GitHub profile** All team members are students in the [Digital Crafts](https://digitalcrafts.com) September 2017 cohort.
-This project was initially completed as the second project for that curriculum and utilized the SCRUM agile development methodology.
-Paired and mob programming were the focus in the initial and final stages, while mid- and late-stage work was primarily completed through individual but coordinated and co-located programming.
+This first project applied agile principles to get a MVP completed in a relatively short timeframe.

-####The Team
+##The Team
 * [Scott Anderson](https://https://github.com/YankeeSoccerNut/)
 **Primary team role:** blah blah <br />
 **Contributions:**  blah blah<br />